pastel-pickup/regression/proposal.md

 Mai Tran

 # What is the framing question of your analysis, or the purpose of the model/system you plan to build?
-- To perform accurate salary analysis and prediction for Data Scientist job posts without published salary information in NYC for the year 2022.
+- To perform accurate salary analysis and prediction for Data Scientist job posts in NYC for the year 2022.

 # Who benefits from exploring this question or building this model/system?
 - Job seekers such as recent graduates, career changers, part-time or gig workers